Ally Bank Review: The Pros and Cons

 The bank has several product offerings including savings accounts, CDs, and checking products with competitive rates.
 Because its online presence reduces overhead, Ally is positioned to offer more attractive rates and products than some other banks.

 Overview of Ally Bank

 Ally also offers savings accounts and money market accounts.
 The main difference is that the money market account includes a debit card.
-Keep in mind that you can only make six withdrawals (as electronic transfers or purchases) per month from these accounts.
+Keep in mind that, by law, you can only make six withdrawals as electronic transfers or purchases per month from these savings accounts.

 If your main goal is to earn interest, use a savings account.
 You'll have less access to cash, but the APY is highest.
 The money market account pays less than savings, but it's easier to get funds out if you need to do so: You'll have a debit card that you can use several times per month (no more than six).
 Finally, the interest checking account allows you to spend more or less freely and pay bills online.

 When Ally Bank started operations, its advertising campaign was controversial.
 Its goal seemed to be criticizing other banks and setting itself apart as a friendlier, different kind of bank.
 It also used TV ads that disturbed some viewers.
 Ultimately, this bank makes money the same way as other banks.

 Ally Bank does keep fees relatively low.
 There are no monthly account fees, although certain transactions can cause fees.
 The bank used to skip the ATM fees for withdrawals and would refund any fees charged by other banks' ATMs at the end of each month.
 However, it no longer offers unlimited reimbursement of ATM fees.
 Now the bank reimburses a maximum of $10 per billing cycle.